 Questions that always come to the minds of new international students are: How will I be graded?
 What assignments do I have to do to pass the course?
 Are there any exams?
 This article will aim to answer those questions and give you a better understanding of Finnish school system.

-Depending on what you are studying, your courses are structured in various ways.
-Next, we will list the four most common assignments and ways of evaluation you might encounter when you study in Finland.
+Your courses are structured in various ways, depending on what you are studying.
+Next, we’ll list the four most common assignments and methods of judging your work when studying in Finland.

 Fewer and fewer courses in Finnish universities are using exams as an assessment.
 The exams often use essay questions and cover the topics you have learnt during the course.
 Some teachers might tell you in advance what type of test questions there will be.